Burtnieki Castle

 Burtnieki Castle (Burg Burtneck; Asti ordulinnus) is a castle in Burtnieki Parish, Valmiera Municipality in the Vidzeme region of Latvia.
 It was built on the south shore of Lake Burtnieks for the Livonian Order around 1284.

+The construction of the Burtnieki Medieval Castle was initiated around 1284 by Livonian Order Master Wilhelm von Schauerburg.

+The original Burtnieki Castle lies in ruins, with walls reaching up to 4 meters high.
+[O]nly about 100 meters of the eastern curtain wall remain, unprotected and gradually deteriorating.